alexdelorenzo/webspade/README.md

 - views in jinja2

-this is another 'learn as i go' project. like most things, i'll look back in a month and lol at the choices i've made, and then fix them. that's my workflow. it's shame based, thus a source of infinite motivation.
+this is another 'learn as i go' project. like most things, i'll look back in a month and lol at the choices i've made, and then fix them. that's my workflow, fueled by shame.

 license
 =======